First of all, it is important to know that we are not a media company.”

 No, of course, Swisscom is not a media company, it is a telecoms provider in Switzerland, supplying broadband, mobile, and TV to the country and indeed beyond via its majority shareholding in Italian telco Fastweb.

-Yet at the same time, it needs to generate, filter, and publish enough information to require a newsroom.
-It also employs a system involving no fewer than three different editors in chief working on a weekly rotation which is remarkably sophisticated for a ‘non-media’ company.
+It also employs a system involving no fewer than three different editors-in-chief working on a weekly rotation which is remarkably sophisticated for a ‘non-media’ company.
 That schedule requires disciplined scheduling to work smoothly, which is where Desk-Net comes in.

 Planning across platforms